 Assessment Question Rating Assessor Conclusion Comments Does the State use the Global Justice Reference Architecture (GRA)?
 Does Not Meet The State is in the final stages of a Global Justice Reference Architecture (GRA)-compliant proof of concept project.
-The MOA-ACS charging document was completed in February 2017.
-The plan is to put this project into production.
-This is a long term project.
+Helen noted that they are in the final stages of proving that concept and should be compliant for the courts but unclear if the whole state would be compliant.
+This is a long shot.
 Are the security protocols governing data access, modification, and release officially documented?
 Partially Meets The State has security protocols in place and officially documented governing data access, modification, and release.
 In order to access the protected information, the system requires a user to enter a password.
 Only employees are assigned access which is ended when employment is terminated.
 However, the security protocols governing data access, modification, and release were not available for review.
 Some agencies were not comfortable providing access to this information.
 Is citation data linked with the vehicle file to collect vehicle information and carry out administrative actions (e.g., vehicle seizure, forfeiture, interlock)?
 Does Not Meet Citation data is not linked to the vehicle file.
 It's unclear if the data is linked to the vehicle file after adjudication.
 This is accurate.
 Not a priority.
 Is adjudication data linked with the vehicle file to collect vehicle information and carry out administrative actions (e.g., vehicle seizure, forfeiture, interlock mandates, and supervision)?
 Partially Meets Adjudication data is made available to the DMV through a web service for minor offenses, while criminal adjudications are provided on paper.
 The DMV represents that the adjudication data is linked to the vehicle file, but is not used for administrative actions.
 Ignition interlock is enforced by the DMV after they receive an order from the court.
 This is accurate but not a priority.
 Is citation data linked with the crash file to document violations and charges related to the crash?
 Partially Meets For those citations captured using the TraCS system, citation data is linked to the crash information contained in TraCS.
 It is unclear where the crash file is maintained for TraCS or citations issued outside of TraCS.
-DOT can link citations to crashes, however they cannot see what the adjudication of the citation was.
+They can link citations to crashes, however they cannot see what the adjudication of the citation was.
 Not vital to operations.
 Is adjudication data linked with the crash file to document violations and charges related to the crash?
 Does Not Meet The adjudication data is not linked with the crash file.
-DOT can link citations to crashes, however they cannot see what the adjudication of the citation was.
+They can link citations to crashes, however they cannot see what the adjudication of the citation was.
 Not vital to operations.
 Do the appropriate components of the citation and adjudication systems adhere to the National Crime Information Center (NCIC) data guidelines?
 Does Not Meet Although it was reported that when criminal events relating to a motor vehicle incident are involved, "the components of the adjudication system follow NCIC guidelines," documentation was not available.
 Unclear because all of the codes have to adhere to NCIC.
 Not a priority.
 Per DMV: Judgments are data entered no later than 7- 10 days from receipt and are often entered within 1-3 days of receipt when the Driver Services Unit is fully staffed.
 Once entered the information should be visible in APSIN.